 Be it pumpkin seeds, flaxseeds, or chia seeds, these seeds supply both protein and fiber, which helps to regulate your immune system.
 They’re also the perfect snack option, especially if you begin to feel peckish throughout the day.

 Another great snacking option that can last long, you should definitely be stocking up on some nuts.

 In fact, almonds, walnuts, and pistachios are incredibly high in vitamin E and this nutrient is quite effective in protecting the immune system, particularly by helping to prevent colds.
 Considering the current state of events, you may want to eat more of these nuts.

 There’s no reason as to why you can’t indulge in some dark chocolate.
 In fact, it can last up to 5 years if constantly stored at temperatures ranging between 60 °F – 65 °F.

-Also, you have no reason to feel guilty in enjoying a block of dark chocolate as it contains compounds that not only help to regulate the immune system, but it also contains stress-reducing antioxidants which helps to improve anxiety.
+Also, you have no reason to feel guilty about enjoying a block of dark chocolate as it contains compounds that not only help to regulate the immune system but also contain stress-reducing antioxidants which help to improve anxiety.

 11. Beans and legumes

 Last but certainly not least, beans and legumes not only provide long-lasting, protein-rich options for plant-based eaters, but they provide a great variety for a nutrient-rich meal.